freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-computer-basics/66ed8fb9f45ce3ece4053eac.md

 #### --text--

-Which of the following lists of parts have all of the items located in the circuit board?
+Which of the following lists of parts can all be found in the circuit board?

 #### --distractors--